serverpod/serverpod_docs/docs/05-concepts/07-caching.md

 # Caching
-Accessing the database can sometimes be expensive for complex queries or if you need to run many different queries for a specific task.
-Serverpod makes it easy to cache frequently requested objects in RAM.
+Accessing the database can be expensive for complex queries or if you need to run many different queries for a specific task.
+Serverpod makes it easy to cache frequently requested objects in the memory of your server.
 Any serializable object can be cached.
-Objects are stored in the Redis cache if your Serverpod is hosted across multiple servers in a cluster.
+Objects can be stored in the Redis cache if your Serverpod is hosted across multiple servers in a cluster.

 Caches can be accessed through the `Session` object.
 This is an example of an endpoint method for requesting data about a user: